bernhardAxonIvy/doc/source/designer-guide/introduction/menus.rst

    workspace and rebuilds them.
 This may help to resolve building problems.

 2 - Build Automatically
-   Enables / disables automatic building (i.e. compiling) of project resources such as Java classes or Data classes.
+   Enables / disables automatic building (i.e., compiling) of project resources such as Java classes or Data classes.
 This means that all the necessary resources are automatically built and updated if changes are made in a project.